Study Abroad Grant

 For a quick, printable rundown of the Honors College Study Abroad Grant guidelines, check out the Study Abroad Grant Cheat Sheet.

 Want help preparing a competitive application?
 The Honors College will host several Study Abroad Grant Workshops this fall!
 Be sure to read the Honors College Monday Update emails for announcements about dates and times.

 Be sure to read this website carefully so that you fully understand how to apply for the grant.

 Remember: Only one application per academic year is allowed.

 - The program you select must be an accredited study abroad program approved by the Office of Study Abroad and International Exchange.

-- The Honors College will not fund study in countries on the U.S. Department of State's Travel Warning List.
-(Please note: This does not apply to the UA's Architecture and Faculty-Led programs in Mexico.)
+- The Honors College will not fund study in countries with a United States State Department Travel Warning of Level 3 or Level 4.
+(This does not apply to the UA's Architecture and Faculty-Led programs in Mexico.)

 - Study abroad grants cannot be used for internships or independent study.